 Ilaria Bultrighini studied Classical Archaeology, Classics, and Ancient History in Urbino and Rome (Sapienza) and obtained her PhD in 2012 from G. d’Annunzio University of Chieti-Pescara.
-Her monograph (Demi attici della Paralia, Lanciano, Carabba publisher, 2015) is a revised version of her doctoral dissertation and deals with a number of demes (villages, communities) of Attica belonging to the coastal sector of the region (Paralia), with an emphasis on their epigraphy and religious life.
+Her monograph (Demi attici della Paralia, Lanciano, Carabba publisher, 2015) deals with a number of demes (villages, communities) of Attica belonging to the coastal sector of the region (Paralia), with an emphasis on their epigraphy and religious life.
 She has also published on Greek and Roman calendars, astrological beliefs, measurement and perceptions of time, and more broadly on the social and religious history and the material culture of the Greco-Roman world in the imperial and late antique periods.

 In 2018-2019 Ilaria worked as Post-Doctoral Research Fellow at the Institute of Classical Studies (London) within the framework of Professor Greg Woolf’s Sanctuary Project.
 As part of her role, she carried out her own research on religious exchanges between Athens – especially non-urban components of the polis – and other regions of the ancient Greek world.
 Ilaria has previously worked as a researcher for the ERC project Calendars in Antiquity and the Middle Ages, which was based in the UCL Department of Hebrew and Jewish Studies.
 Prior to that, she was a Joint Fellow of the Harvard Center for Hellenic Studies (Washington, DC) and the German Archaeological Institute (Berlin).
 Since 2016 she has been a member of the International Research Network CHRONOS: Soziale Zeit in den Kulturen des Altertums, funded by the German Research Foundation (DFG).